Olivier Tastet

 About Olivier Tastet

 Olivier Tastet is a scholar working on Health Informatics, Neurology and Virology, having authored 30 papers that have together received 338 indexed citations.
-Recurring topics across this work include Neuroinflammation and Neurodegeneration Mechanisms (8 papers), Single-cell and spatial transcriptomics (5 papers) and Multiple Sclerosis Research Studies (4 papers).
+Recurring topics across this work include Neuroinflammation and Neurodegeneration Mechanisms (8 papers), Single-cell and spatial transcriptomics (5 papers), Multiple Sclerosis Research Studies (4 papers), Immune Cell Function and Interaction (4 papers), Artificial Intelligence in Healthcare and Education (4 papers), HIV Research and Treatment (3 papers), Cardiac Valve Diseases and Treatments (3 papers) and ECG Monitoring and Analysis (3 papers).
 The work is most often cited by research in Health Informatics (26 citations), Neurology (78 citations) and Virology (33 citations).
 Olivier Tastet has collaborated with scholars based in Canada, United States and France.
 Frequent co-authors include Alexandre Prat, Nathalie Arbour, Catherine Larochelle, Robert Avram, Julie Hussin, Nathalie Brassard, Daniel E. Kaufmann, Mathieu Dubé, Jack P. Antel and Qiao‐Ling Cui.
-Their work appears in journals such as Proceedings of the National Academy of Sciences, Gastroenterology and Journal of the American College of Cardiology.
+Their work appears in journals such as Canadian Journal of Cardiology, Neurology Neuroimmunology & Neuroinflammation, Frontiers in Immunology, EBioMedicine and European Heart Journal.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.